 - Use a content framework: This is by no means a hard and fast rule but selecting a content framework can help you contextualise and ground your topic into something material.
 Take your target keyword and funnel through titles such as:

 - A Ridiculously Long list: This is where you take your topic and list out the facts, quotes, tools, or examples that feature in it.
 These lists can be 50, 75, 100+ points long.

 - The Industry Study: Here you examine a sub-topic that relates to your keyword and offer your take.

 - The Trademark Technique: If your blog’s topic is related to something that requires a process to complete it then you can create a piece that describes this.
 A step by step guide such as this can be as long as you want it to be.

 - Crowdsourced Manual: Bypass writing your blog (almost) entirely and speak to your fellow industry experts to get their take on your topic.

 - Awards Bait: Is someone out there doing something amazing within the topic that you’re looking to talk about?
 Then shout about that – it’s a great way to connect with them on social media and shows that you’re aware of the industry landscape.

 Satisfied with how long blog posts should be?

 We hope this blog has emphasised – via our very own data – the need to create helpful content that is thousands of words.
-As a content marketing agency in Manchester and Liverpool we can help you do all this and more, including PPC, paid social and digital PR campaigns.
+As a content marketing agency in Manchester we can help you do all this and more, including PPC, paid social and digital PR campaigns.
 All you need to do is get in touch!